Libraries

 RESPECT (Racial Equity Support Programming to Educate the Community Team) has as its charge to use library resources to expand programming and resources that provide library users with the tools to understand systemic racism in order to begin dismantling it.

-2022/2023 RESPECT Members:
+2024/2025 RESPECT Members:

-• Tiffany Grant, co-chair
+• June Taylor-Slaughter, co-chair

-• Melissa Cox Norris, co-chair
+• Melissa Cox Norris, ex-officio

 Research Resources